Carnal Comics: Re-Visionary Press

 Many stores and municipalities still considered Carnal’s publications obscenity and sometimes issues were seized by police and border officials as such.
 Advertising outside the adult magazine market was a challenge, as newspapers and magazines often rejected Carnal ads because of the sexual nature of the comics, without ever inspecting copies of the comics themselves.
 One comic book store, Planet Comics and Science Fiction Store, in Oklahoma City, was raided by police in September 1995, and copies of Carnal Comics, Verotika, Eros Comics, and others were used in a court case that eventually caused the shop to be shut down.

 Re-Visionary’s major 1997 project was a three-issue series called Triple-X Cinema: A Cartoon History.
 Scripted by Jay Allen Sanford, participating in its creation were dozens of the major figures of the erotic film industry including Marilyn Chambers, Bill Margold, Hyapatia Lee, Porsche Lynn, Nina Hartley, Seka, Kay Parker and dozens more producers and performers, including the elusive Gerard Damiano, who directed the original Deep Throat film.

 Re-Visionary was placing its adults-only line in places that had never been exposed to comics before.
 A big boost came from joining forces with Adam & Eve, at that time the largest mail order catalog of adult merchandise in the world.
 Adam & Eve even had their own cable network, so this provided the line with real growth.
 The women who starred in Carnal Comics were promoting the line on Spice (the channel owned by Adam and Eve), the Playboy Channel, and TV shows like The Jerry Springer Show and Geraldo, and the comics generated positive press in Hustler, Chic, High Society, Screw, Adult Video News, and dozens of other major magazines.

 Carnal Comics was spun off into a comic strip version as well.
 Sanford began producing a multi-page, full-color version of "Porn Star Fantasies" for various adult magazines, most notably Oui Magazine, one of the four top-selling men's periodicals at the time.
 Heather Dawn provided hand-painted colors for R-rated versions of Carnal’s best X-rated stories.
-Oui's Carnal Comics ran for almost two years and Carnal produced similar color strips for Hustler Humor, Adult Cinema Review, New Rave, Dirty, and others.
+Ouis Carnal Comics ran for almost two years and Carnal produced similar color strips for Hustler Humor, Adult Cinema Review, New Rave, Dirty, and others.

 Publishers in several countries bought exclusive licenses to reprint Carnal Comics, such as Christos Koudakis & Associates, which has the exclusive rights to publish 48-page magazine versions of Re-Visionary’s adults-only line in Greece.
 The Greek version of Carnal Comics has its covers feature paintings by famed movie poster and book cover artist Boris Vallejo.